 There’s so much for a child to explore and learn – right in your own back yard.
 Children can explore the biodiversity of your lawn by catching insects, worms, frogs, and by listening to birds sing.
 They can learn to identify different plants and explore their scents, colors and textures or lie back in the grass and watch the clouds.

-Enjoying the outdoors and developing a love for nature is good for the body, mind and spirit.
-But no parent wants her child playing in chemicals.
+Enjoying the outdoors and developing a love for nature is good for the body, mind, and spirit.
+Nature is also essential for long term mental health.
+But no parent wants their child playing in chemicals.

 The EPA considers runoff from lawn chemicals a non-point source of water pollution.
 When it rains, the excess chemicals run off into streams and lakes.

-These chemicals can get into our drinking water.
+These toxins can make their way into our drinking water.
 The nutrients that promote grass growth also cause algae and pond weeds to grow.
 It creates a cycle that can affect food quality and the habitat for fish and other organisms.
+The overuse of nitrogen in farming and lawn can exacerbate a condition on many beaches called red tide.

-Here are the three most impactful ways (plus a few honorable mentions) to keep your lawn a safe, green pet and child-friendly place.
+Here are the three most impactful ways (plus a few honorable mentions) to keep your lawn a safe place for kids and pets.

 Choose a Safe Fertilizer and Apply in the Fall